calstar/Diablo-FSW/procedures/avionics_manager.md

 - [ ] Confirm the power supply is operating in constant voltage mode.
 - [ ] Ensure the DAQ briefcase is operating properly.
 - [ ] Confirm the valve actuation commands register properly.
+- [ ] Connect the RTD to the RTD harness.
+- [ ] Visually verify that TCs in the chamber are secure.

 ## Press Proof
+- [ ] Communicate with Mission Control Manager and Actuator Control Manager to ensure that the actuators are registering the controls accurately and nominal behavior is seen across boards.
+- [ ] Ensure that the board temperature and system behavior are nominal during press proof.
 - [ ] Confirm that all valve actuation commands register properly.
 - [ ] Confirm the pressure is at an acceptable value at 600 psi .
 - [ ] Ensure that all sensors are operating appropriately.

 ## Dry Run + Testing
+- [ ] Ensure that no harnessing is under tension and all harnessing tensions are solid.
 - [ ] Coordinate dry run with ECOMM and ACTCOMM.
 - [ ] Communicate board status and performance with Mission Control Manager.
+- [ ] Ensure data rates and sensors are all reading appropriate values with no spikes.
+- [ ] Monitor power consumption during fill and pressurization.
 - [ ] Ensure that all states actuate the proper solenoids and ball valves.
 - [ ] Confirm that all valve actuation commands register properly.
 - [ ] Confirm that the **ABORT SYSTEM** opens the tank vents.